 lists all available Jenkins nodes.
 The online/offline status and number of executors are visible.

-- When a developer was added as reviewer, it will add an "eyes" reaction to show other devs that someone is already taking a look
+- When a developer is added as a reviewer, it will add an "eyes" reaction to show other devs that someone is already taking a look

-- When the reviewer approved the ticket, a checkmark is added
+- When the reviewer approves the ticket, a checkmark is added

 - After merging the pull request, it will add a "merge" reaction

 You're also able to set custom "approved" reactions.
-E.g to see directly who or which component/department approved a pull request you can use the name of the reaction or the Unicode character directory
+E.g., to see directly who or which component/department approved a pull request, you can use the name of the reaction or the Unicode character directly.

 Expand example!